 Also Read: Contract Tracking Tips, Processes and Tools

-Key metrics to track when monitoring contract compliance
+Key factors to focus on when tracking contract compliance

-Delivery time reveals whether both parties are meeting the deadlines set out in the contract.
+- Delivery time: It reveals whether both parties are meeting the deadlines set out in the contract.
 It is essential to ensure that all parties involved in the contract deliver their respective parts of the agreement on time.

-This evaluates the time it takes to resolve any disputes that may arise during the contract period.
-It is vital to ensure that any conflicts are resolved promptly to avoid any further delays.
+- Dispute resolution time: This evaluates the time it takes to resolve any disputes that may arise during the contract period.
+It is vital to ensure that any conflicts are resolved promptly to avoid any further delays

 Tools for contract compliance tracking